Islamic view of the Bible: Torah

 In the Quran, the Tawrāh, customarily translated as "Torah", refers to the divine scripture revealed to Moses as guidance for the Children of Israel.
 It contained laws, commandments, and stories of earlier prophets.
 The Quran explains that the Gospel revealed to Jesus confirmed the Torah which came before it.
 The Torah found in the Hebrew Bible and Christian Bible is a compilation of the first five books of the Hebrew Bible, namely the books of Genesis, Exodus, Leviticus, Numbers and Deuteronomy.
 The Torah is known as the Pentateuch or the Five Books of Moses by Christians.
 However, the Quran explains that the Torah was a revelation and not a text written by Moses himself.
-The Quran elaborates by explaining that the Children of Israel did not preserve the Torah in its original form.

 Hadiths on exegesis of the Quran also detail how companions of Muhammad such as Ibn Mas'ud narrated from Muhammad that the Children of Israel had abandoned the Original Torah and wrote a separate book and followed it.
 Similar views were held by many early Islamic scholars such as Ibn Abbas and Al Qasim bin Ibrahim.
-There are a number of verses in the Quran which allude to a historical textual corruption and misinterpretation of the Torah over time by the Children of Israel.
+According to Nasr, there are a number of verses in the Quran which allude to a textual corruption and misinterpretation of the Torah by the Children of Israel where the Children of Israel did not preserve the Torah in its original form, though according to Lindstedt only the misinterpretation of the Jewish scriptures, not textual corruption, is stated in the Qu'ran.